Kotlin/KEEP/proposals/stdlib/instant.md

 This renders most libraries relying on `kotlinx.datetime.Instant` (even internally) completely useless overnight.

+#### Process 0.8: break binary compatibility, preserve source compatibility

+* Standard Library publishes its own `kotlin.time.Instant` and `Clock`.
+* `kotlinx-datetime` removes the implementations of `kotlinx.datetime.Instant` and `Clock` and depends on the new release of the Standard Library, changing the API entries that used to work on `kotlinx.datetime.Instant` to instead use `kotlin.time.Instant`.
+* `kotlinx-datetime` introduces the typealiases `kotlinx.datetime.Instant = kotlinx.time.Instant` and
+  `kotlinx.datetime.Clock = kotlinx.time.Clock` and immediately deprecates them
+  with a warning.

+##### Analysis

+All code that used to use `kotlinx-datetime`'s `Clock` and `Instant` will compile.
+However, all third-party libraries using `kotlinx.datetime.Instant` (even internally, without exposing the class in the public API) will become unusable with the new release, because the class `kotlinx.datetime.Instant` will no longer actually exist.

 #### Process 1: pure library solutions against breakage

 * Standard Library publishes its own `kotlin.time.Instant` and `Clock`.